ABOUT THE WOMEN'S RESOURCE CENTER

 The WRC Today

-In the fall of 2015, the Center relocated its office from Cain Hall to Student Services @ White Creek in Student Life 1 (Building #0070).
+In the fall of 2015, the center relocated its office from Cain Hall to Student Services at White Creek, and then to it's current home in the Student Services Building.